 - 3/4 cup granulated sugar

 - 1 tablespoon lemon juice

-- When it seems like it is gelling, take your plate out of the freezer.
+- When it seems thick enough, take your plate out of the freezer.
 Put a small spoonful of the jam onto the plate and let sit for 30 seconds.
 Tilt it.
-If it slides too fast, keep cooking.
+If it slides too fast, keep cooking in 1-2 minute increments.
 If it moves slow, it is done.

-- Remove the jar and lids from water and drain out all of the water from the jar.
-Keep the water boiling.
-Spoon the jam into the jar.
-Wipe excess jam off the rim of the jar so it will seal properly.
+- Transfer the finished jam to the jar.
+Wipe excess jam off the rim so it will seal properly.
 Add the lid.
 You may want to use an oven mitt so you can hold the jar still.